Sorry, you need to enable JavaScript to visit this website.

 Andrei Antonenko

-University where he is teaching a wide range of graduate and undergraduate courses, from introduction to sociolinguistics to advanced seminars in syntax.
-He has received an MS in Applied Mathematics and a PhD in Theoretical Linguistics from Stony Brook University in 2012.
+Andrei Antonenko is a lecturer in the Linguistics department of Stony Brook University where he teaches a wide range of graduate and undergraduate courses, from introduction to sociolinguistics to advanced seminars in syntax.
+He received an MS in Applied Mathematics and a PhD in Theoretical Linguistics from Stony Brook University in 2012.
 His area of specialization is formal syntax, and he works on a variety of languages, including Slavic, Germanic, Austronesian, East Asian, Caucasian, and others.

 Alexander Kirillov Sr.